New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 The Biden administration rolled out controversial travel bans on arrivals from eight nations in southern Africa.
 Travelers found themselves unexpectedly stranded.
 And now US officials are tightening travel regulations again.

-Things are changing by the day and even by the hour, but here are some of the questions people have about US travel rules — and answers we have as of December 3:
+Things are changing by the day and even by the hour, but here’s what we know about the US travel rules effective as of Monday:

 Are testing rules for entry into the US changing?

-Yes, according to President Joe Biden’s announcement on Thursday of new measures aimed at curbing the pandemic.

-All inbound international travelers will be required to test within one day of departure for the United States starting Monday.
+Yes, all inbound international travelers are now required to test within one day of departure for the United States starting Monday.

 All flights departing after 12:01 a.m.
-ET December 6 will abide by a new CDC testing order, which was posted Thursday evening.
+ET December 6 will abide by a new CDC testing order.

 This new testing time frame will apply to everyone, “regardless of nationality or vaccination status,” the plan outlined on the White House website says.